Diseases & Conditions

 Some foods that are high in potassium include:

 Use the following list as a guide in your child's food choices.
-Your child's physician or dietitian will let you know how much potassium your child can have each day.
+Your child's healthcare provider or dietitian will let you know how much potassium your child can have each day.

 Potassium content of foods

 Most fruits, juices, and vegetables are high in potassium, especially when eaten raw.
-Be sure to monitor your child's portion sizes, especially if he or she is on a low-potassium diet.
+Be sure to watch your child's portion sizes.
+This is especially important if your child is on a low-potassium diet.

 (Portion sizes: 1/2 cup)

-Some potassium can be removed from potatoes and other vegetables by following the instructions below:
+Some potassium can be removed from potatoes and other vegetables.
+Follow the instructions below:

 Peel and dice the vegetable.

-Soak the vegetable in hot water for two hours, or in cold water overnight.
+Soak the vegetable in hot water for 2 hours, or in cold water overnight.

 Drain and rinse the vegetable thoroughly in warm water.

-Cover the vegetable with fresh water, boil for five minutes, and simmer until done.
+Cover the vegetable with fresh water, boil for 5 minutes, and simmer until done.

 Drain and serve (boiled, fried, or mashed) or freeze for later.